rdkcentral/Lightning-SDK/docs/plugins/profile.md

 ## Overwriting default values

+During development you might want to test your App with different profile values (i.e. a different language or age rating).
-When you want to overwrite the default values, you can do that by editing the `settings.json` file.
+When you want to overwrite the default values, you can do so by editing the `settings.json` file.
-Add `profile` in `platformSettings` and only add the values you wish to change here.
+Add a `profile` key in `platformSettings` and only add the values you wish to change here.

 ```json
 {